Adults Don’t Have it All Figured Out: 5 Life Lessons from a Millennial | by Guest Girlfriend Nyasha Hill

 I sunk into my couch as tears of relief streamed down my face.
 I’d crossed the finish line and made it to 22, but it was more than just another birthday.
 It was a victory.
 21 was hard for me.
 I’d wrapped up my senior year in college and the weight of financial and emotional stress had come down on me hard.
 I was low and wanted nothing more than to be done with school and distance myself from that city and from one of my most embarrassing relationship (if you can call it that) experiences to date.

 I wish somebody would have told me that adults don’t have it all figured out.
 It seemed like everyone around me was becoming a boss while I was watching, dazed and confused about where I fell off the boat.
 My friends felt pressure too, but they delivered!
 We were all ambitious, but I felt behind as I saw them rack up degrees, promotions, and luxury cars.
 I was happy for them!
 As happy as I could be with my non-profit Program Coordinator salary, still living at home with my parents.
+I wish I’d known about this finance calculator here because it could have helped me to realise that maybe there were some things I could afford.
 Even the success I did begin to experience seemed to be more the result of God deciding to throw me a bone instead of hard-earned, well-deserved accomplishments.
 I was tired of being heaven’s charity case.
 I wanted my own accolades.
 Why couldn’t I seem to move the needle?

 Attitude determines altitude.
 Your perception of your abilities directly influences your success.
 I wasn’t progressing because, in my mind, I was less capable than all the people I saw succeeding.
 I didn’t have the clothes or the money or the degrees – the excuses were endless.
 I was praying for a breakthrough, and God broke right through to the heart of the matter: I was comparing myself to others instead of concentrating on how to best pursue my own passions.
 And, while praying and fasting are great spiritual habits, if you’re not taking additional steps toward your goals, you gon’ be praying and fasting in the same circumstances this time next year.